project-talan/tln-cli/README.md

     > cd /
     ```

-* Next step is to create folder where all you projects will be stored
+* Next step is to create folder where all your projects will be stored
   ```
   > mkdir projects
   > cd projects